tsackton/taelgarverse/docs/campaigns/dunmari-frontier-campaign/session-notes/session-114-dufr.md

 - The party ventures deeper into the Custom House, encountering a large room with intact walls and shafts of light streaming through holes in the roof.
 - The room is dominated by a swirling red mist, occasionally forming into ominous shapes, with a pile of bones and a strangely preserved wooden chest in the far corner.
 - Sensing danger, the group debates whether to engage the mist or attempt to bypass it.
-- Kenzo detects a faint connection to Khemut of Targu from the chest but no immediate link to Minarith, the peronar..
+- Kenzo detects a faint connection to Khemut of Targu from the chest but no immediate link to Minarith, the peronar.
 - Delwath casts *Banishment* on the mist, successfully dispersing it temporarily.
 - With the mist banished for one minute, the party acts quickly to investigate the chest.
 - The chest is a large, magically preserved cabinet containing hundreds of scrolls.